 It’s a spacious, two-storey room of sorts, with a thin metal staircase in the far corner leading to a short corridor and ensuite above.
 In an alcove in one corner rests a bust of Flavio Orsini, after whom the room is named; he stayed here in the 1500s.

 Flavio Orsini was the Duke of Bracciano, and nicknamed the Prince of Nerola.
 Today though his wife, French courtier Marie Anne de La Trémoille, is better known — or at least a creation of hers is.
 Reportedly inspired by the tangy scent of the oranges in the town of Nerola here, she used the essence to perfume her gloves and bath.
 After Flavio died and she returned to France, she brought the scent with her, where it remains popular today, known as ‘Neroli’.
 You may even find a beauty treatment or two inspired by this scent in this castle hotel’s wellness centre, if you’re so inclined.

 At bedtime, as you clamber up on the four-poster bed in your princely room and draw the curtains around each corner, you’d be forgiven for feeling a little like you’re tucking in and going to sleep 500 odd years ago.**** And if it’s a dark and stormy night out, beware: they say a ghost is known to haunt these parts in bad weather.

 True or not, supernatural or not, it’s not the only ‘ghost’ the building holds.
-Partisan, pilgrim, prince or perfume maker — roaming around the castle and considering the many people from all walks of life who’ve set foot here over its 1000-year-or-so history is both evocative and vaguely mind-boggling.
+Partisan, pilgrim, prince or perfume maker — roaming around the castle and considering the many people from all walks of life who’ve set foot here before you over its 1000-year-or-so history is vaguely mind-boggling.

 But back down the narrow streets of Nerola you go, taking one last wistful look at the fortress you just left behind.
 Maybe promising to return someday.
 After all, from the knight’s to the friar’s, you’ve still got all the other rooms — other long-gone lives — to try out for yourself.